Documentation Mail and chat

 When no reply is required, send the final message and leave:

-aw chat send-and-leave <teammate> "No blocker remains on my side."
+aw chat send-and-leave <teammate> --body-file final.md

-Addressing
+Addressing and authority

 Inside one team, use the member name such as reviewer.
 For first contact across teams, use a global address such as example.com/reviewer or a saved contact.